 The first non-option argument is taken to be the name of the file containing the executable bytecode.
 (That file is searched in the executable path as well as in the current directory.)
-The remaining arguments are passed to the Caml Light program, in the string array Sys.argv.
-Element 0 of this array is the name of the bytecode executable file; elements 1 to n are the remaining arguments arg_1 to arg_n .
+The remaining arguments are passed to the Caml program, in the string array ${\tt Sys.argv}$ .
+Element 0 of this array is the name of the bytecode executable file; elements 1 to n are the remaining arguments ${\tt arg}1$ to ${\tt arg}n$ .

-As mentioned in chapter 7, in most cases, the bytecode executable files produced by the ocamlc command are self-executable, and manage to launch the ocamlrun command on themselves automatically.
+As mentioned in chapter 8, the bytecode executable files produced by the ocamlc command are self-executable, and manage to launch the ocamlrun command on themselves automatically.
 That is, assuming caml.out is a bytecode executable file, works exactly as